Work out how much you can afford

 If a lot of other buyers are interested in the property, it can be worth offering the asking price or even higher to avoid missing out.

-But even in this situation, make sure you're not paying above the odds - do your market comparison and stick to the range you've identified.
+But even in this situation, make sure you're not paying above the odds - do your market comparison and stick to the budget you've set.
 Also, keep in mind that high competition means you may be buying at the 'top of the market' - so even if the property has grown in value in recent years, growth may taper off when the market quiets down.

 You may find yourself vying with multiple other buyers at the same time - our guide explains how to handle a 'sealed bid' or 'best and final offer' scenario.